dewarim/GrailsMagic/README.md

 You will need Java 7 (JDK) , Grails (from grails.org), a rudimentary understanding of Java [and Groovy].

+Install a database (see: doc/confiure-database.md for more info).
+PostgreSQL is recommended.

-After installing Java and Grails, you can start a shell (on Windows: command line, start: cmd.exe), change to the project's directory and type
+After installing Java and Grails and configuring your database, you can start a shell (on Windows: command line, start: cmd.exe), change to the project's directory and type

 	grails run-app